 When you mark a question and answer post as Solved my issue, or, recommend or upvote a forum article or discussion post, you have started on the path to a Content Curator badge.
 If enough of the posts and articles (in any combination) that you have voted for end up as answers or as the most upvoted or recommended post and articles in that category, you'll get your badge.

 Every time you report legitimate abuse in the community, you get a vote toward your Guardian badge.
 When you have reported enough confirmed cases of abuse and accurately pointed out the type of abuse, you'll get your badge.
 Reporting content that is not actual abuse will not get you votes and will slow your progress toward earning this badge.

 Benefits of being a Guardian:

-Every week we recognize the contributions of our community members with badges awarded for the best content in each category.
+Every week we recognize the contributions of our community members with badges awarded for the best content or noteworthy participation in each category.
 These award badges are yours to keep and cannot be lost.The First Answer badge

 This badge is awarded to the person whose question and answer post gets the most Helped by this reply votes in each week (minimum 5 votes).
 Every week this badge will be awarded to a poster in each category.back to top The Most Important Answer of the Week badge